suvarna532/CO_web_page/README.md

 The source code is added to the GitHub as well.
 GitHub Link:
 The web page was developed using HTML, CSS, JavScript, JQuery abd MDB Bootstrap.
 The data is stored in a JSON file.
 Hosted on Xampp server.
 All the files and folders should be copied to the "htdocs" folder if Xampp or "/var/www/html" folder if Lamp/Apache.
-Then run the server and go to web browser, type "localhost/index.html".
+Then run the server and go to web browser, type "Localhost/CO_web_page/index.html" (in case you have moved all the code files/folders directly to htdocs or /var/www/html then type Localhost/index.html).
 Upon enter, the web page should be displayed.

 ##### Features of the web page:
     1. The web page is responsive and can be viewed on any device.